 You may be asked to provide a voided check when setting up direct deposit or other automated payments or withdrawals involving your checking account.
+You may also need to void a check if you make a mistake when filling one out.
 Knowing how to void a check correctly is important to keep your bank account and personal information secure.

 Why Would You Need To Void a Check?